shaloo/docs.arcana/docs/onboard-validators.md

 ## Entry/ Exit

 Initially, {{config.extra.arcana.company_name}} partners exclusively with trusted validators.
 Future processes will allow validator entry and exit.
-Our Mainnet's DKG subsystem comprises seven nodes, four owned and run by {{config.extra.arcana.company_name}}, and the rest by trusted partners.
+The DKG subsystem deployed at Mainnet comprises of seven nodes, four owned and run by {{config.extra.arcana.company_name}}, and the rest by trusted partners.

 ## Node Setup